FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 System Type and Structural Classification

-Window wall: Similar to curtain wall but bears on the floor slab at each level rather than spanning between floors.
+• Window wall: Similar to curtain wall but bears on the floor slab at each level rather than spanning between floors.
 Cost-effective for high-rise residential and mid-rise commercial where the structural system provides frequent bearing points.
-Specify system air/water/structural performance ratings, thermal performance (U-factor), and solar heat gain coefficient (SHGC).
+Specify system air/water/structural performance ratings per AAMA/WDMA/CSA 101/I.S.2/A440, thermal performance (U-factor), and solar heat gain coefficient (SHGC).

-Curtain wall: Stick-built or unitized system that spans between floor slabs, bearing at each floor level via structural anchor plates.
+• Curtain wall: Stick-built or unitized system that spans between floor slabs, bearing at each floor level via structural anchor plates.
 Unitized curtain wall is factory-assembled and installed in pre-glazed panels — shorter field installation time but requires precise structural tolerances and earlier anchor plate coordination.
 Specify the system type, anchor plate design, and who designs and installs the structural anchor plates (typically the glazing sub in coordination with the structural engineer).
+For mid-rise and high-rise applications, specify a CW or AW performance class per AAMA 101 (CW for mid-rise commercial, AW for architectural / high-rise).

-Structural silicone glazing (SSG) / point-fixed glazing: Specialty systems for all-glass facades, canopies, and atriums.
+• Structural silicone glazing (SSG) / point-fixed glazing: Specialty systems for all-glass facades, canopies, and atriums.
 Require project-specific engineering.
 Structural silicone is the primary structural connection — curing time, thickness, and bite dimensions are critical to system performance.
-Require installer qualification for structural silicone application.
+Require installer qualification for structural silicone application and ASTM C1401 compliance.

 Glass Specification

-Insulating glass unit (IGU): Standard for all commercial glazing.
+• Insulating glass unit (IGU): Standard for all commercial glazing.
 Specify spacer type (aluminum vs. warm-edge), gas fill (argon at 90% purity minimum), and total unit thickness.
 Typical commercial IGU: 1" overall (¼" glass + ½" air space + ¼" glass).
+Certify IGU per ASTM E2190 for durability.

 Entrance Systems and Hardware